ardalis/ardalis-com-gatsby/src/pages/blog/csharp-generics-best-practices.md

 share: true
 ---

 There was a time when C# didn't support generics.
 It was a dark time.
-Ragged bands of .NET developer roamed the harsh landscape, copy-pasting strongly typed list implementations to avoid the evils of primitive boxing operations.
+Ragged bands of .NET developers roamed the harsh landscape, copy-pasting strongly-typed list implementations to avoid the evils of primitive boxing operations.
 Forced to choose between loose typing and explicit casts at every turn, would-be developers of strongly-typed object models somehow managed to endure and ship (mostly) working software.

 Then, like a light in the darkness, a new version of C# became available, offering .NET developers the ability to define the types of classes *where they're declared*, not just when they're defined.
 Suddenly, collections could contain non-object types, and could enforce this behavior with no custom coding or third-party libraries.
 And there was much rejoicing.